Orbital transformations to reduce the 1-norm of the electronic structure Hamiltonian for quantum computing applications

 \subsection{Hydrogen and alkane chains: scaling of the 1-norm by increasing the number of atoms}

-In this section, we study the scaling of $\lambda_Q$ with respect to the number of orbitals by increasing the number of atoms in small systems.
+In this section, we investigate the performance of the localization schemes together with our brute-force OO method, studying the scaling of $\lambda_Q$ with respect to the number of orbitals by increasing the number of atoms in small systems.
 Inspired by Refs.~\onlinecite{mcclean2014exploiting} and \onlinecite{rubin2018application}, we consider linear chains of hydrogens with a spacing of $r = \SI{1.4}{\angstrom}$ and linear alkane chains (for which the geometry has been optimized).
 Results are shown in Fig.~\ref{fig:linear_chains} and Tab.~\ref{tab:R_2values}.

+The orbital-optimizer method is not included for the linear hydrogen chains, because the gradient-estimating optimizer has trouble finding the approximate gradient in the first step of the optimization.
+The reason for this is that the localization schemes already come so close to the optimal solution that the optimizer estimates the gradient to be zero or positive in each direction.
+The STO-3G basis results in the localized orbitals resembling just 1s atomic orbitals on every nucleus which are very localized and therefore have a minimal 1-norm.
+As linear hydrogen chains are very artificial systems and give limited information on the scaling of $\lambda_Q$ for actual interesting chemical systems, we thought the results of the conventional localization schemes to be sufficient here.

-As readily seen in Fig.~\ref{fig:linear_chains}, all localization schemes perform comparably well in reducing the 1-norm compared to canonical molecular orbitals.
+As readily seen, all localization schemes perform comparably well in reducing the 1-norm compared to canonical molecular orbitals.